-Please note that the ./configure used to build Bacula will need to include --with-sqlite or --with-sqlite3 depending one which version of SQLite you are using.
-You should not use the --enable-batch-insert configuration parameter for Bacula if you are using SQLite version 2 as it is probably not thread safe.
-If you are using SQLite version 3, you may use the --enable-batch-insert configuration option with Bacula, but when building SQLite3 you MUST configure it with --enable-threadsafe and --enable-cross-thread-connections.
+Please note that the ./configure used to build Bacula will need to include --with-sqlite3.
+You should not use the When building SQLite3 you MUST configure it with --enable-threadsafe and --enable-cross-thread-connections.

-By default, SQLite3 is now run with PRAGMA synchronous=OFF this increases the speed by more than 30 time, but it also increases the possibility of a corrupted database if your server crashes (power failure or kernel bug).
+By default, SQLite3 is now run with PRAGMA synchronous=OFF this increases the speed by more than 30 time2, but it also increases the possibility of a corrupted database if your server crashes (power failure or kernel bug).
 If you want more security, you can change the PRAGMA that is used in the file src/version.h.

 At this point, you should return to completing the installation of Bacula.

-42.2 Installing and Configuring SQLite - Phase II
+43.2 Installing and Configuring SQLite - Phase II

 This phase is done after you have run the ./configure command to configure Bacula.
 Bacula will install scripts for manipulating the database (create, delete, make tables etc) into the main installation directory.
 These files will be of the form \\bacula\\ (e.g. create\bacula\database).
 These files are also available in the <bacula-src>/src/cats directory after running ./configure.
 If you inspect create\bacula\database, you will see that it calls create\sqlite\database.
 The \\bacula\\ files are provided for convenience.
 It doesn't matter what database you have chosen; create\bacula\database will always create your database.